 The poster sessions will be held in GatherTown.
 You can access the poster in GatherTown by clicking "Visit Poster at Spot XX in Virtual World" on the paper's page.

 We encourage everyone to visit the sponsor hall just like you would at the physical conference.
-The sponsors have job listings, demonstrations, and chats ready for you.

 Some sponsors have a Topia virtual (spatial) world.
 Topia only supports Chromium browsers.
 When authenticating choose "Sign in with Email" in red rather than authenticating with Facebook or Google, and use your ICLR.cc email address.